Blqtent/jackc/contributing.md

 AVERAGE       9.31       0.99       8.22      3.31         3.61
 HIGH         15.25       1.61      13.40      5.42         5.89

-Choose what you think is the fair BM/h for your skills.
+Choose what you think is the fair BM/h for your skills versus the rest of the world.

 (in other countries, you are working more than 256 days per year and more than 8 hours per day... so the real BM/h for you is even less than that.)